SazinSamin/Samin_Reading_Room/Data Structure/Tree/Generic Tree/README.md

 When we gat array for contruct a tree, the array explain that

-Link we have an array ->
+Like we have an array this ->
 int array[] = {4, -1, 4, 1, 1};

  node 0 is a child of node 4, node 1